GoogleCloudPlatform/bank-of-anthos/extras/cloudsql/README.md

     --workload-pool="${PROJECT_ID}.svc.id.goog"
 ```

-4. Run the Workload Identity setup script for your new cluster.
+4. **Run the Workload Identity setup script** for your new cluster.
 This script creates a Google Service Account (GSA) and Kubernetes Service Account (KSA), associates them together, then grants the service account permission to access Cloud SQL.

 ```
 ./setup_workload_identity.sh
 ```

-5. Run the Cloud SQL instance create script.
+5. **Run the Cloud SQL instance create script**.
 This takes a few minutes to complete.

 ```
 ./create_cloudsql_instance.sh
 ```

-6. Deploy the Bank of Anthos services to your cluster.
-Each backend deployment (`userservice`, `contacts`, `transactionhistory`, `balancereader`, and `ledgerwriter`) is configured with a [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy#what_the_proxy_provides) sidecar container.
+6. **Deploy Bank of Anthos** to your cluster.
+Each backend Deployment (`userservice`, `contacts`, `transactionhistory`, `balancereader`, and `ledgerwriter`) is configured with a [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy#what_the_proxy_provides) sidecar container.
 Cloud SQL Proxy provides a secure TLS connection between the backend GKE pods and your Cloud SQL instance.

 This command will also deploy two Kubernetes Jobs, to populate the accounts and ledger dbs with Tables and test data.